doctor-gonzo/faqq/_faq/quantum-computing-is-coming.md

 - The USA[^USA], China[^CHINA], EU[^EU] and other nation states are investing heavily into quantum computing.
 - Tech giants such as Google[^GOOGLE], IBM[^IBM], Intel[^INTEL], Rigetti[^RIGETTI] and Microsoft[^MICROSOFT] are already competing for market share.
 - Not all research is public[^PRIVATE]
+- Breakthroughs in related scientific fields (like material science) occur frequently, and could drastically shorten the timeline for a powerful universal QC [^BREAKTHRU]

 As a byproduct of this global technilogical arms race, quantum computers powerful enough to break modern cryptography are expected to exist within 10-20 years, if not sooner.